rachit-j/kasm-multi-server/developers-guide.md

 ./run_playbook.sh
 ```

 Each script runs a different stage of the installation.
 First, we install dependencies through the dependencies script, as stated above.
-Then, we start deploying instances through terraform, where it first asks for some information.
+Then, we start deploying instances through Terraform, where it first asks for some information.

 Here is the completed information table: